How to pass the practical driving test

 Once you’ve mastered the basics you’ll soon find yourself picking up manoeuvres, trying harder routes and building on your initial confidence.

-But to do this you’ll need to be driving consistently and maximising your time with your instructor as you get closer to being exam ready.
+To do this you’ll need to be driving consistently and maximising your time with your instructor as you get closer to being exam ready.

 Practise driving independently